urastogi885/find-euler-tour/README.md

 (4,5)
 (5,6)
  ```
-- Each row lists edges from 1 vertex of the graph.
+- Each row lists edges from a vertex of the graph.